skairs/PracticalMachineLearning/README.md

 PracticalMachineLearning
 ========================

-Practical Machine Learning, Coursera, December 2014
+This repository contains the Rmd, md, R and html files from my Coursera Practical Machine Learning project.